datho7561/qt-todo/README.md

 4. Build/run the project as normal.
 If you need to make changes to the qt-todo.pro or add/remove files, you will need to regenerate the Visual Studio project.
-   (At least, I find regenerating the project is the easiest method, because this means no manually editing the .vcxproj to get Visual Studio to run the correct preprocessing commands).
+   (At least, I find regenerating the project is the easiest method, because this means no manual editing of the .vcxproj to get Visual Studio to run the correct preprocessing commands).

 ---